StanfordLegion/regent-lang.org/reference.md

         used in parallel with `reads` or `reduces` privileges.
       * A partition is `disjoint` **IFF** all of its subregions are mutually disjoint.
+      * Several partition operators allow disjointness to be specified optionally; if it is not specified, it will be computed at runtime.
+  * `complete` or `incomplete`.
+      * `complete` partitions cover their parent region (i.e., the union of the all the subregions is equal to the parent region).
+This is useful for several optimizations, though it does not impact parallelism.
+      * `incomplete` partitions do not cover their parent region.
+      * Specifying completeness is always optional; if it is not specified, it will be computed at runtime.
   * Dense or sparse.
       * Dense subregions consist of a single contiguous rectangle of elements.